Have Questions?

 808-433-0660 x3693

-Department of Veterans Affairs has been providing addiction care to people who live in and around Aiea and who are battling with drug and alcohol abuse disorders.
+Department of Veterans Affairs has been providing addiction care to people who live in and around Aiea, HI. and who are battling with drug and alcohol abuse disorders.
 As such, Department of Veterans Affairs offers a array of services such as group therapy, trauma-related counseling, dual diagnosis drug rehab, anger management, motivational interviewing, activity therapy and others using its unique philosophy of evidence based approaches to addiction recovery and treatment.

 This facility also believes that results are best achieved by providing individual services to each client.
 To this end, it has been specializing in a wide assortment of personalized treatments like aftercare/continuing care, treatment for spanish-speaking clients, legal advocacy, housing services, domestic violence, residential beds for client's children and more.
 In the same way, this addiction treatment center offers these treatments in the following settings - long term drug rehab facilities, short term rehab centers, outpatient individual counseling, outpatient detox centers, inpatient drug rehab centers and more.